PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 :::

 ## Tailoring a page
-You of course don't want all of your pages to look and function the same; some should maybe have buttons, others should display some text, etc. Therefor, your own page classes need to contain different descriptions of how they should work.
+You of course don't want all of your pages to look and function the same.
+Some should maybe have buttons, others should display some text, etc. Therefor, your own page classes need to contain different descriptions of how they should work.
 You indicate these differences by adding different pre-named *methods* to your page classes, and then you *implement* the methods differently in your different page classes.

 ### Tailoring the GUI
 When a page needs to show its GUI to the user, the method `createGui(){ }` in the page class will be called.
-When it is called, the code you write in the method will be executed.
+When it is called, the code you write in the method between the curly brackets `{` and `}` will be executed.
 In this method you should create and send back the page's GUI.

 ::: tip Example